 Figure 9: Mining & upgrading emissions estimates.
-Emissions estimates from included studies [40, 44, 19, 26, 45] and other results compiled by Charpentier $\it et al.$ [15].
-All results converted to units of gCO2 eq./MJ of refined fuel produced, reformulated gasoline, LHV basis.
+Emissions estimates from included studies [45, 35, 19, 27, 50].
+All results converted to units of gCO_2 eq./MJ of refined fuel produced, reformulated gasoline, LHV basis.

 Figure 10: In situ & upgrading emissions estimates.
-Emissions estimates from included studies [40, 44, 19, 26, 45] and other results compiled by Charpentier $\it et~al.$ [15].
-All results converted to units of gCO2 eq./MJ of refined fuel produced, reformulated gasoline, LHV basis.
+Emissions estimates from included studies [45, 19, 27, 50].
+All results converted to units of gCO_2 eq./MJ of refined fuel produced, reformulated gasoline, LHV basis.

 Figure 11: In situ & production of diluted bitumen emissions estimates.
-Emissions estimates from included studies [40, 44, 19, 26, 45].
-All results converted to units of gCO_2 eq./MJ of refined fuel produced, reformulated gasoline, LHV basis.
+Emissions estimates from included studies [45, 35, 19, 27, 50].
+All results converted to units of gCO2 eq./MJ of refined fuel produced, reformulated gasoline, LHV basis.
+These results are not included in our most-likely estimate as diluted bitumen is not included in our study.